agentydragon/thesis/README.md

 ```

 Results are saved in `src/experiments/performance/results.json`.
 You can plot
-some interesting graphs by running;
+some interesting graphs by running:
 ```bash
 cd experiments/performance
 ./plot_results.py